Skip to content

 What the Ring of Beara Actually Demands

 The Ring of Beara is roughly 140km with around 1,800-2,200m of climbing, depending on the year's exact route.
 It runs on narrow, exposed Wild Atlantic Way roads on the Beara Peninsula, usually in late May.
-The Healy Pass — a 7km climb averaging around 6% with a steeper kick near the top — is the defining climb, typically sitting in the second half of the route alongside the Caha Pass and associated drags.
+The Caha Pass and its associated drags are the defining climbs on the 140km route.
+The shorter 85km option features the Healy Pass — a 5-6km climb averaging around 4-5% with a steeper kick near the top.

 Weather is often wet and windy on the peninsula even in May; sun is possible but not to be relied on.
 Finish times range from about 4.5 hours at the pointy end to 7-8 hours for steady riders.